Geode/vagrant_imio_geonode/README.md

 2. git clone https://github.com/Geode/vagrant_imio_geonode
 3. vagrant up

-Note : createsuperuser --noinput is not complete, must create manually a superuser with password, to finis the install :
+Note : createsuperuser --noinput is not complete, has to be created manually with password to finish the installation :

 vagrant ssh (add ssh to the path if windows) sudo su